AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-obj.md

  </tr>
 </table>

-Sub-groups or individual objects may be selected using a fully qualified group path (i.e. by specifying the name of the target group or object preceded by all parent groups, separated by / (forward slashes).
+Subgroups or individual objects may be selected using a fully qualified group path (i.e. by specifying the name of the target group or object preceded by all parent groups, separated by / (forward slashes).

 If no group/object with the specified name is found, the action specified in `attribute::OnObjFail` is taken.